kwarrick/kwarrick.github.io/content/posts/halting-problem.md

 Cantor Diagonalization is actually very similar to the first proof.
 The `try` procedure does the opposite of what each program does, just as we constructed the row from the diagonal, and the `halt?` procedure is the oracle.
-We assumed that the oracle exists, but have shown that it cannot exists.
+We assumed that the oracle exists, but have shown that it cannot exist.
 Hence, we have proven by contradiction that the halting problem is undecidable.

 [^2]: https://youtu.be/wGLQiHXHWNk?t=3m50s